jdevries3133/homelab_cluster/README.md

 that is not present in the current cluster.
 In testing, I, for example, deleted a whole namepace and then ran this command.
 It was able to roll the system back to the state it was in at the last backup, including restoring data in persistent volumes from the S3 bucket.
-However, it didn't seem to touch namespaces that were backuped but otherwise unaffected.